Whitchurch-Stouffville: History

 The oldest human artifacts found in Whitchurch Township date to 1500 BC and were found in the hamlet of Ringwood (now part of urban Stouffville).
 Prior to the arrival of Europeans, two Native trails crossed through what is today Whitchurch–Stouffville.
 The Vandorf Trail ran from the source waters of the Rouge River to Newmarket, across the heights of the hamlet of Vandorf.
 The Rouge Trail ran along the Rouge River and northwest from Musselman Lake; both were part of the aboriginal and Coureur des bois trail system leading through dense forests from Lake Ontario to Lake Simcoe.
 The territory was the site of several Native villages, including Iroquoian peoples' settlements around Preston Lake, Vandorf, and Musselman Lake.

 In 2003, a large 16th-century ancestral Huron village was discovered in Stouffville during land development; approximately 2000 people once inhabited the site (Mantle Site), from 1578 to 1623.
 A palisade protected more than 70 longhouses, and tens of thousands of artifacts were excavated here.

 In 2012, archaeologists revealed that a European forged-iron axehead, believed to be Basque, was discovered at the site--"the earliest European piece of iron ever found in the North American interior."

 Other significant late precontact Huron village sites have been located to the south-east (the earlier Draper Site on the Pickering Airport lands) and to the north-west of urban Stouffville (the later Ratcliff or Baker Hill Site on Ontario Highway 48, and the Old Fort or Aurora Site on Kennedy Road).

 The western end of Whitchurch and Markham townships was purchased by the British crown from the Mississaugas of the New Credit First Nation in 1787 as part of the Toronto Purchase.
 Whitchurch Township was created in 1792 as one of ten townships in York County.
-It was named in honour of the village of Whitchurch, Herefordshire in England, where Elizabeth Simcoe was born (she was the wife of Upper Canada Lieutenant Governor Sir John Graves Simcoe).
+It was named in honour of the village of Whitchurch, Herefordshire in England, where the family of Elizabeth Simcoe lived (she was the wife of the Lieutenant Governor of Upper Canada Sir John Graves Simcoe).
 The first European settlements in Whitchurch Township were established in the 1790s.
 The south-Central Ontario Mississaugas did not formally cede these areas of Whitchurch and southern Ontario until 1923.

 Between 1800 and 1802, John Stegman completed a survey of the township, which created a system of land concessions.
 This allowed for the organized distribution of land to settlers, with each concession containing five, 200 acre lots.
 This layout remains visible today, as the road network in the area reflects the locations of the boundaries between concession blocks.